 They have these instruments that they use when the match is going on, to follow along with the action.
 It is like a trumpet that is the most popular one.
 It is unique, at least when I have been there.
 I invite you to check out a video somewhere to see, it’s pretty funny.
 The fans will get pretty crazy, and if you are a bad guy they will throw things towards you or spit at you.

 As a fourteen-year pro, and still very young, what have been some of the greatest lessons you’ve learned about the business from when you were first involved until now?

 Tough Enough lends itself to several opportunities.
-How did the opportunity come about, and what led you to apply for a spot on the show?
+How did the opportunity come about, and what led Ivelisse to apply for a spot on the show?

 As FCW transitioned to NXT, for fans that didn’t have the opportunity to see the Sofia Cortez character, how would you best describe her, and could you see the character going further?

-After departing the WWE NXT brand, you had a chance to spread your wings competing in promotions such as Shine and TNA.
+After departing the WWE NXT brand, you had a chance to spread your wings competing in promotions such as SHINE and TNA/IMPACT Wrestling.
 What did you walk away from that experience with?

 One of the areas of wrestling a number of North American fans cannot seem to appreciate has been the trio’s concept, with teams consisting of both men and women.
 What has the reaction, the response you’ve received from the public about the in-ring work with both genders coming together?